Ultimate 2 Weeks Japan Itinerary:

 Hakone Ropeway

 On a clear day, the Hakone Ropeway has a beautiful view of Mt.
 Fuji.
 The Hakone Ropeway takes you from Sounzan to Togendai Lake Ashi.
 Even if Mt.
 Fuji is hiding the day you visit, you can still see volcanic activity along the Ropeway.
 You have to transfer ropeways at Owakudani.
 At Owakudani you have the option to take a short walk to see the steam vents of the volcano, but that requires advance booking.
 You can also try eggs boiled in the sulfurous steam vents from local vendors here.
-If the sulfur fumes are too strong, just board the next ropeway to continue on to Togendai Lake Aishi.
+The sulfur fumes were very strong the day we visited, so we just boarded the next ropeway to continue on to Togendai Lake Aishi.

 Lake Ashi Cruise

 Hakone-machi and Moto-Hakone are about 20-30 minutes walk apart.
-The walk itself is an attraction because there is an Ancient Cedar Avenue along the way.
+The walk between the two towns is an attraction itself because there is an Ancient Cedar Avenue along the way that lines the path.
 From Moto-Hakone you can take a bus back to Hakone-Yumoto.

 Day 5: Travel to Kanazawa